 Don’t worry about the size of your land.
 What matters is how effectively you use the space you have.

-Next up: Questions about your plant choices, maintenance routines, and management behaviors—simple practices that shape your outdoor space's health and wildlife habitat.
+Next up: Questions about your plant choices, maintenance, and added habitat features — the simple practices that shape your yard’s health and the wildlife it supports.

 Wild Fact: Pesticides—even “organic” ones—kill the butterflies and bees you’re trying to help.